Product Liability Insurance 101

-Product liability insurance protects business owners against liability claims and lawsuits arising from the products you sell, distribute, or manufacture.
+Product liability insurance is a crucial business insurance that protects a business owner against product liability claims and product liability lawsuits arising from the products your business manufactures, sells, or distributes.
 Some businesses that can benefit from product liability insurance include:

 - Restaurants